-7.1 Public to Privates
+7.1 Public-to-Privates

-Public-to-private or 'take-private' transactions represent a modest portion of the overall volume of US private-equity funded transactions.
-However, private equity firms continue to raise and deploy record-setting amounts of capital, which has resulted in a recent significant increase in public-to-private acquisitions after several years of relatively flat volume following the 2008 recession.
+Public-to-private or "take-private" transactions represent a modest portion of the overall volume of US private equity-funded transactions.
+The overall number of public-to-private acquisitions has been relatively flat in recent years, but that may change as private equity firms assess less traditional avenues to deploy capital in the current economic recession.